 Yes, it is!
 Netflix officially announced the news on July 24, 2020 and even shared a new teaser art to get fans excited over the big news.

-Filming for season two wrapped in early April, and the cast said goodbye with some adorable Instagram posts.
+Filming for season two wrapped in April 2021, and the cast said goodbye with some adorable Instagram posts.